inindev/rock-5b/README.md

 sudo sh -c 'xzcat rock-5b_bookworm-6.5-rc1.img.xz > /dev/sdX && sync'
 ```

-#### when the micro sd has finished imaging, eject and use it to boot the odroid m1 to finish setup
+#### when the micro sd has finished imaging, eject it and boot the rock 5b to finish setup

 <br/>